Announcing Public Preview of Low Shuffle Merge

 SET spark.databricks.delta.merge.enableLowShuffle = true;

 You can upgrade to the latest Databricks runtime release via the Clusters page in the Databricks UI (learn more).
 You can set then enable Low Shuffle Merge by setting the above configuration before running MERGE INTO commands in the notebook, or at the cluster level to be applied automatically to all MERGE commands.
-When the feature is released as Generally Available later this year, it will be automatically turned on by default after upgrading to the latest DBR release.
+When the feature is released as Generally Available, it will be automatically turned on by default after upgrading to the latest DBR release.

 We strongly recommend using Photon with Low Shuffle Merge to get even faster performance and more cost savings.
 Learn more about Photon in this blog.